alexkorb/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 This script is for the course project for Getting and Cleaning Data.
 To successfully run this script the dataset must have already been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then unzipped.
 This script contains a single function: run_analysis().

+##Files in this repo

+README.md - This file
+run_analysis.R - The script that takes the Samsung data and creates a tidy data set run_analysis_codebook.txt - A description of how the original variable names were changed

 ##Running the script
 First source the script.
 Then either set your working directory to the data set (e.g. setwd("UCI HAR Dataset") ) and then call the function, or simply call the function with the proper directory (e.g. run_analysis("UCI HAR Dataset")